frank613/CTC-based-GOP/README.md

 ## The essential data related files for running the script can be found in the folder [data] and [metadata]

-## The ASR-CTC training script is provided in the folder [ctc-ASR-training]
+## The ASR-CTC fine-tuning script is provided in the folder [ctc-ASR-training]
+## As written in the paper.
+We fine-tuned a wav2vec2 model using "train-100-clean" from Librispeech.
+The model files are provided in the folder [models]